xreovhb20/reverse-proxy.js/README.md

 The [`defaults.yaml`](https://bitbucket.org/cedx/reverse-proxy.js/src/master/example/defaults.yaml) file, in the `etc` folder of this package, lists all available settings and their default values.

 ## License
-[Reverse-Proxy.js](https://www.npmjs.com/package/reverse-proxy-js) is distributed under the MIT License.
+[Reverse-Proxy.js](https://www.npmjs.com/package/reverse-proxy-js) is distributed under the Apache License, version 2.0.